 Both Nigeria and Libya were given exemptions to the supply cut, under which OPEC, Russia and other non-OPEC producers are reducing their output by about 1.8 million barrels per day because their output has been curbed by conflict.

 OPEC delegates have said bringing Nigeria or Libya into the production pact would likely focus on capping their output, rather than asking them to cut their supply so soon after it had recovered from involuntary curbs.

 Kachikwu has said that Nigeria was not opposed in principle to joining OPEC's production cap, but would have to wait and see if production returned to acceptable levels.

 OPEC has not been in touch with Libya on the issue of capping the country's output, an OPEC delegate said.
 The Libyan government has not received an invitation to attend the ministerial meeting in Russia, he added.

 In comments to Reuters on Monday, the head of Libya's National Oil Corporation did not indicate any willingness to cap output yet, saying Libya's humanitarian problems must be considered in any talks on the subject.

 NOC Chairman Mustafa Sanalla added Libya could assist with efforts to stabilize the market by informing OPEC about its plans to restore production.
-(Reporting by Olesya Astakhova and Alex Lawler in London; editing by Jason Neely)
+(Additional reporting by Ahmad Ghaddar in London; editing by Louise Heavens and David Evans)